 A substance abuse assessment can offer several benefits, including:

-Proactively useful when working with a court to determine your status, diagnosis or lack of diagnosis, prognosis, progress and overall attitude about substance use and its relationship to an offense.
+- It is proactively useful when working with a court to determine your status, diagnosis or lack of diagnosis, prognosis, progress and overall attitude about substance use and its relationship to an offense.

-A comprehensive evaluation of your substance use disorder.
+- A comprehensive evaluation of your substance use disorder.

-The first step in an individualized treatment plan that’s tailored to your specific needs.
+- It serves as the first step in an individualized treatment plan that’s tailored to your specific needs.

-A ccess to services that can help you recover from addiction.
+- Provides access to services that can help you recover from addiction.

-If you’re struggling with addiction, a drug or alcohol assessment can be the first step to recovery.
+- If you’re struggling with addiction, a drug or alcohol assessment can be the first step to recovery.

 What Are The Risks Of A Substance Abuse Assessment?